ncabral3/CIS470-Activity-6/README.md

 Log in to https://azure.microsoft.com/en-us/products/devops.

 Click on "Create project" and choose a name for your project (e.g., CIS470-DevOps-Activity).
-Select "Blank project" and choose the desired visibility (public or private).
+Select "Blank project" and choose private.

 ### Creating Work Boards:

 Navigate to Boards -> Boards.
 Click on New board.
-Choose "Agile" template and provide a name (e.g., CIS470-Activity-Board).
+Choose either "Basic", "Scrum" or "Agile" template and provide a name (e.g., CIS470-Activity-Board).

 ### Defining Work Items:

 Go to the newly created board and click on Columns.
-Add various columns representing different stages of your workflow (e.g., New Tasks, In Progress, Testing, Done).
+Add various columns representing different stages of your workflow (example: New Tasks, In Progress, Testing, Done).

 Click on Work items.
 Choose "Add work item type" and select the relevant types for your project (e.g., User Story, Bug, Task).
 Define the fields for each work item type (e.g., Title, Description, Assigned To).